mjzurowski/sgm/README.md

 The calculation is performed using a number of user defined objects:

 1. Target (target.py)
 A target is a nucleus able to undergo scattering.
-It should be defined with its mass number, nuclear form factors, and electron transition probabilities.
+It should be defined with its mass number, nuclear form factors, electron transition probabilities, photoelectric absorption.
 The current targets are available:
 - Na (na.py)
 - I (i.py)